appscode/blog/content/post/kubedb-v2024.06.04/index.md

 #### Vertical Scaling
 Vertical Scaling allows you to vertically scale the SingleStore nodes (i.e., pods).
 The necessary information for vertical scaling must be provided in the `spec.verticalScaling.(aggregator/leaf/node/coordinator)` field.

-#### Volume Expansion
-Volume Expansion allows you to expand the storage of the SingleStore nodes (i.e., pods).
-The necessary information for volume expansion must be provided in the `spec.volumeExpansion.(aggregator/leaf/node)` field.

-#### Reconfiguration
-Reconfiguration allows you to update the configuration through a new secret or apply a config.
-Users can also remove the custom config using RemoveCustomConfig.
-The necessary information for reconfiguration must be provided in the `spec.configuration.(aggregator/leaf/node)` field.

-Below is a sample YAML file for a vertical scaling and reconfigure OpsRequest:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: SinglestoreOpsRequest